syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Delete-Comments-in-Excel.md

 # Delete Comments in Excel

-You can also delete comments in Excel, which removes the red triangle in the cell.
+You can also delete comments in Excel, which removes the red triangle in a cell.

 The following code shows how to delete a comment from a cell with Interop and XlsIO for .NET.